Working In A Hostile Workplace

 • Medical Records: If the hostile environment negatively impacts your mental or physical health, maintain records of any medical appointments, diagnoses, and treatments.

 Organize your documentation methodically, perhaps using a chronological spreadsheet or dedicated folder.
-This will facilitate a clear and organized presentation of evidence if required.
+This will make easier a clear and organized presentation of evidence if required.

 Legal Recourse: Understanding Your Rights